 - After the dealer shuffles the cards the player to right randomly draws a card and displays it to all the players.
 That suit (hearts, spades, diamonds or clubs) is trump for the deal.
 The randomly selected card is returned to pack and then the dealer deals the cards.

 - Band hukum (closed tump).
 The player to dealer's right selects a card from his or her hand and places it on the table face down.
-During the play, as soon as a player is unable to follow suit, the card set aside is revealed and its suit is trump for the deal.
-The revealed trump card is returned to the owner's hand.
+The suit of this card will be the trump suit.

 - Cut hukum.
 Play begins without choosing a trump suit.
 The first time that a player is unable to follow suit, the suit of the card that he or she chooses to play becomes trump for the deal.
 (Playing a trump on a plain suit lead is known as cutting.)